aws/aws-sdk-java-archetype/README.md

 When the <code>archetype:generate</code> goal completes, you'll have a new Maven Java project, already configured with a dependency on the AWS SDK for Java and some sample code in the project to help you get started with the SDK.

 Before you run the sample code, you'll need to fill in your AWS security credentials.
-This sample loads your credentials from the same place as the <a href="http://aws.amazon.com/cli/">AWS CLI</a> <i>(~/.aws/config)</i>.
-If you've already set up your AWS security credentials with the AWS CLI, then you're ready to run the sample.
-If you haven't set up your <code>~/.aws/config</code> file yet, here's what you should start with:
+This sample loads your credentials from the default credentials profiles file <i>(~/.aws/credentials)</i>.
+If you've already set up your profile credentials file, then you're ready to run the sample.
+If you haven't set up your <code>~/.aws/credentials</code> file yet, here's what you should start with:
 <pre>
 [default]
 aws_access_key_id     = <your AWS access key>